 In addition to hitting the road or the treadmill, you must incorporate HIIT into your workout routine.
 Interval training is a technique to improve stamina, endurance, and speed.
 It involves alternating the running pace and style.

-For example, sprint as fast as you can for 30 seconds, and then slow down and run at the same speed for 2 minutes.
-Studies showed that four weeks of HIIT helped improve endurance performance (10).
+For example, in sprint workouts, sprint as fast as you can for 30 seconds, and then slow down and run at the same speed for 2 minutes.
+Studies showed that four weeks of HIIT helped improve endurance performance (12).

 13. Strength Training